Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 Here’s how these prices get applied.

-The salesperson defines the price book that will apply to each opportunity.
-The Price Book contains the products and prices that apply within that price book.
+The salesperson defines the price book that applies to each opportunity.
+The Price Book contains the products and prices that are available for this opportunity.

 You can even go a step further.